Asperger's Syndrome Treatment FAQ – Frequently Asked Questions

 A: It is very individual how the clients feel between treatments.
 Some are free of symptoms after the first treatment; others take a second or third session to become symptom free.

 Q: Is the child client going to sit/sleep/be sitting with a parent or something else?

 A: Yes.
 A parent is greatly preferred for children being treated.

 Q: Do you touch the client?

-A: No. For some clients a gentle physical touch might be necessary, done by the parent is the client is a child, and done by the client if old enough to follow instructions.
+A: No, the therapist does not usually need to touch the client.
+A gentle physical touch on the hand is needed.
+This is usually done by the parent if the client is a young child, or by the client if they are old enough to follow instructions.

 Q: If this process really works, why aren’t you famous?

 A: The process is still very new, and not many people know of these techniques yet.

 Q: Have you been only partially successful in treating people, or even had to give up in helping someone?